 FLM So she just sat there and didn’t say anything the whole time?

-MJ She would say “Let’s come back to that” and “Let me think about that” to almost every single question, and when she did answer it would be a sentence and then she’d get up and do something and come back.
+MJ She would say “Let’s come back to that” and “Let me think about that” to almost every single question, and when she did answer it would be a sentence, then she’d get up and do something and come back.
 She wasn’t crazy.
-And with the other guy—this is going to sound so amazing—he was a boxer, a middle-aged white guy who boxed at this all-black boxing club and the pictures are of me and him in the ring together, but again, the interview itself was pretty boring.
+And with the other guy—this is going to sound so amazing—he was a boxer, a middle-aged white guy who boxed at this all-black boxing club, and the pictures are of me and him in the ring together, but again, the interview itself was pretty boring.
 There was nothing really of note.
 The whole scenario was fascinating, but you get into editing and it becomes clear that by taking these two away the other ones become better.
-There were also a whole bunch of fascinating people who said no but only after multiple phone calls.
-People wanted it both ways—someone to talk to but didn’t want me to come over, so I spent a lot of time on that but didn’t record those calls.
+There were also a whole bunch of fascinating people who said no, but only after multiple phone calls.
+People wanted it both ways—someone to talk to—but they didn’t want me to come over.
+I spent a lot of time on that but didn’t record those calls.

 FLM Did the people you interview see the book?

 MJ The only person I wanted to show was Joe, and he passed away.
-I’m in contact with his daughter, sister, and grandson—I’m sort of deep into the Putterlik family at this point, although they are all estranged from each other.
+I’m in contact with his daughter, sister, and grandson.
+I’m sort of deep into the Putterlik family at this point, though they are all estranged from each other.
 The book and the movie have been important for these relatives who didn’t get to say goodbye to him or never really knew him.

 FLM Does it involve the current novel you’re working on?

-I’ll tell you one thing though because this just happened, and it’s so odd.
+I’ll tell you one thing, though, because this just happened and it’s so odd.
 A guy emailed saying, “I deal in old photographs.
-I bought a few photographs at the flea market this weekend and it had an address, and it led me to the name of the owner of the house, which is Joe Putterlik—
+I bought a few photographs at the flea market this weekend and it had an address, and it led me to the name of the owner of the house, Joe Putterlik—

 FLM Wait, why did that guy want to tell you?

-MJ Right, he had these photographs.
-They were 12 photographs, but he said that he pulled these out of albums.
-There were 30 albums for sale at the flea market from the Putterlik family, and he said, “If you want I can try and go after them.
+MJ He had these photographs.
+There were twelve photographs, but he said that he pulled these out of albums.
+There were thirty albums for sale at the flea market from the Putterlik family, and he said, “If you want, I can try and go after them.
 I’ll know where they’ll probably be next weekend.”
 The guy was nice.
 He wasn’t trying to get money.
 He was just really interested.
-I couldn’t say no and I was like, “Yeah okay, go after them, and I’ll buy them.”
-So he got them and for a while I had these 30 photo albums.
+I couldn’t say no, and I was like, “Yeah okay, go after them, and I’ll buy them.”
+So he got them, and for a while I had these thirty photo albums.
 It was from when they were kids, all in black and white through all the eras up to the present day.
 I got to see their kids grow up and get married.
 I really learned more about the family by looking at those than I ever expected to know.
-They both (Joe and Carolyn Putterlik) had died at this point.
-The son had the albums in a storage locker and then he also died, in a car crash.
-So that storage locker went up for auction and someone bought the contents and was selling them.
+They both [Joe and Carolyn Putterlik] had died at this point.
+The son had the albums in a storage locker, then he also died, in a car crash.
+So that storage locker went up for auction, and someone bought the contents and was selling them.

-Anyways, just last week I mailed all 30 photo albums to Tennessee to his daughter.
+Anyways, just last week, I mailed all the albums to Tennessee, to his daughter.
 So it was a really happy thing.
 It was just really meaningful for her.
-For me there was a sort of voyeuristic kitschy element to the albums but of course for her, this is all that’s left of her family—her brother and parents had died in one year.
+For me, there was a sort of voyeuristic kitschy element to the albums, but of course, for her, this is all that’s left of her family—her brother and parents had died in one year.
 So it was great that these were miraculously salvaged through the Internet.
 The Internet is useful.

-FLM Has weird cosmic connection with a stranger ever happened before while working on something?
+FLM Has any weird cosmic connection with a stranger ever happened before while working on something?

 Feliz Lucia Molina is the author of Undercastle forthcoming from Magic Helicopter Press (2013).
 She currently lives in southern California.